Professor Tom Baden

 We are also keen users of modern consumer-oriented manufacturing techniques such as 3D printing of the use of microcontrollers to modify our equipment and to build new and highly specialised equipment from scratch.

-There will be a range of projects available suited for candidates with different skillsets and expectations, from molecular genetics and physiology to computational modelling and robotics.
+There will be a range of projects available suited for candidates with different skillsets and expectations, from field work via molecular genetics and physiology to computational modelling and robotics.

 - Land, M. & Nilson, D.-E. Animal Eyes.
 (Oxford University Press, 2012)